humdrum-tools/humdrum-documentation/tool/simil/index.md

 example, 3 editing operations constitutes a rather modest change for a template consisting of 20 elements.
 However, 3 edit operations is significant for a template consisting of only 5 elements.
-In the default operation, **simil** scales the edit-distance scores according to the length of the comparison template.
+In the default operation, <span class="tool">simil</span> scales the edit-distance scores according to the length of the comparison template.
 This ensures that all similarity values remain between 0 and 1.
 The **-n** option defeats this scaling procedure, and outputs the raw similarity scores.